 Nothing beats a good road trip, right?
 Cruising around at your own pace is the ultimate feeling of freedom but unfortunately, cars are pollutive.

 To travel by car the most responsible way, you should ideally opt for an electric or hybrid car.
-More and more rentals offer these types of cars, but be aware they aren’t the best choice in all situations.
+More and more rentals offer these types of cars, but be aware they aren’t the best choice in every situation.
 It all depends on where you go and the distances you are going to travel.
-Electric cars don’t have the same mileage as regular cars and not all destinations have many charging opportunities.
+Electric cars don’t have the same mileage as regular cars, and not all destinations have many charging opportunities.

 Alternatively, choose a high-mileage car.

 8/ Explore on foot or by bike